Bus Safety Rules

 - Shirts and shoes are required in buses and in the Transit Center.

 - No use of audio devices without headphones.

 - Keep the volume of your conversations low - especially when talking on a cell phone.

-- Oversized packages should be stowed out of the aisle.
+- Personal belongings must be stowed out of the aisle.
 Storage racks may be available.

 - Bicycles are not allowed inside the bus (except folding bikes held by passenger).

 - Surfboards under 6 ft are allowed in the buses.